crawl/crawl/crawl-ref/docs/crawl_manual.rst

    in darkness underground.
 There, they developed their mental powers, evolving a natural gift for all forms of magic, and adapted physically to their new environment, becoming weaker and losing all colouration.
-They are poor at melee combat and physical defense, although they are capable at using bows in ranged combat.
+They are poor at melee combat and physical defense, although they are capable at using bows and other ranged weapons.

 Ogres (Og)
   Ogres are huge, chunky creatures who are very strong and robust, but are not